Zinbo/software-dev-repository/content/posts/ComputerScience/index.md

 Dynamic RAM: normal RAM

 Key idea is to keep the most often-used data in a small, fast SRAM (often local to CPU chip).
-Refer to amin memory only rarely, for removing data.
+Refer to main memory only rarely, for removing data.
 The reason this works is due to locality.

 Locality of Reference: Reference to location X at time t implies that reference to location X + deltaX at time t + deltaT becomes more probable as delaX and deltaT apprach 0.

-The machine can take advantage of the fact that most data lives togehter if you ask for the start of the foo subroutine, most liekly you'll want all of it so that the amchine can load it all into memory
+The machine can take advantage of the fact that most data lives together if you ask for the start of the foo subroutine, most liekly you'll want all of it so that the machine can load it all into memory

 - CPU
 - SRAM (small) Cache